briggstwitchell/resume/europe_traversal/README.md

+# Shortest Path between European Cities
 This program implements Dijkstra's shortest path algorithm, operating on a graph (via an adjacency list).

+## Demoing the program:
-To see the program in action, download the files to your local desktop and type 'make' into the terminal for the directory containing the files.
+1) download the files to your local desktop
+2) type `make` into the terminal for the directory containing the files.

 The program will prompt you to select a FROM city and TO city.
 It will then calculate the shortest possible distance that could be traveled between